 This is where the Wood River Trails Coalition comes in.
 One of our focus areas is financially supporting our local land management agencies’ trail crews so they can worry less about money and more about digging in the dirt!
 Our goal is to give our land management agencies the financial security to plan for years in advance with trail projects, routine maintenance and hiring crew members.

-Currently, the WRTC funds one trail crew member at the Sawtooth National Forest – Ketchum Ranger District.
+Currently, the WRTC has Collection Agreement with the Sawtooth National Forest – Ketchum Ranger District for $10,000/year to fund a trail crew member position.
 Our vision is to expand the program and fund several crew members per season in an effort stretch the minimal federal dollars available into a trail crew who will be able to tackle big projects and routine maintenance.

 Funding for this comes from many sources: